harshitaggarwal01/abstractive_summarizer/README.md

 # abstractive_summarizer
+For the abstractive summarizer I used a bi-directional RNN with LSTM as encoder and and the bahadau attention model as decoder, I used the Amazon reviews as my dataset.
+Input is any paragraph and output is a short summary or a title line.
 # Summary Examples

 Review(1): I am not a big fan of cereal but it is nice to have it at the house.
 Both my husband and my kid likes this.
 I personally prefer protein shake for breakfast.